 - The age and student status criteria given in the IMO annual regulations to determine the eligibility to participate is the following.
 Contestants must have been born less than twenty years before 1st of July in the year of participation at the IMO.
 Contestants must have been normally enrolled in fulltime primary or secondary education on or after 1st of December in the year prior to the IMO.

 - In order to get selected in to the Sri Lankan IMO team the student must be a citizen of Sri Lanka with at least two years of secondary school education in Sri Lanka.

-- In case of a former Sri Lankan IMO participant who has participated in the IMO two times without winning a medal an achievement of an honourable mention in one of the previous participations is required to participate for the third time.
+- In case of a student who has represented Sri Lanka at the IMO two times without winning a medal, then an achievement of an honorable mention in a previous participation at the IMO is required to participate for the third time.

 - Sri Lanka Olympiad Mathematics Foundation reserves the right to withdraw any student who does not show enough commitment towards IMO or who does not show a satisfactory progress in achieving the expected problem solving skill level at IMO.
 The criteria to determine the commitment and progress will be announced with the invitation to the IMO TSTs.

 Asian Pacific Mathematics Olympiad